 Don’t Let Fear Rule Your Workplace

-Despite the overwhelming evidence about fear’s debilitating impacts on performance, many leaders still resort to stoking people’s fears to get work done.
+Despite the overwhelming evidence about fear and its debilitating impacts on performance, many leaders still resort to stoking people’s fears to get work done.
+Don’t let fear rule your organization.

-• The Emperors are Naked: Leaders are insulated from employee feedback and dangerously blind to themselves.
-Often the higher you go up the organizational food chain, the less performance feedback is given.
+Leaders are insulated from employee feedback and dangerously blind to themselves.
+However, often the higher you go up the organizational food chain, the less performance feedback is given.
 Feedback almost always flows downward, keeping leaders blithely and dangerously oblivious.

-• People Are Hung for Making Smart Mistakes: Mistakes are punished swiftly and harshly, creating a “play it safe at all costs” environment.
+Mistakes are punished swiftly and harshly, creating a “play it safe at all costs” environment.
 Workers end up hiding mistakes or, worse, blaming others for their own mistakes.
-When mistakes are made, the first question isn’t “How did this happen?” but “Who caused this to happen?”
+However, when mistakes are made, the first question isn’t “How did this happen?” but “Who caused this to happen?”

 You Might Also Like…